What is the 100+ Accelerator?

 How many challenges have been issued?
 What are they?

-This year, we have concentrated and expanded on 5 challenge statements, across a range of issues all helping us to reach the UN Sustainable Development Goals and the 100+ Accelerator Partner Companies’ Sustainability Goals around smart agriculture, water stewardship, circular packaging, climate action and upcycling.
-These challenges will be amplified through the partner companies, to reach innovators around the world who can provide solutions.
-For more information, please visit our website.
+This year, we have concentrated and expanded to six challenge statements across a wide range of areas that all help us to contribute towards achieving the UN Sustainable Development Goals and the 100+ Accelerator Partner Companies’ Sustainability Goals.
+The 6 challenges are: smart agriculture, water stewardship, circular economy, climate action, biodiversity, and inclusive growth (equity, diversity and inclusion).

-Why is it important for AB InBev, Unilever, The Coca-Cola Company and Colgate-Palmolive to champion startups through the 100+ Accelerator?
+Why is it important for AB InBev, The Coca-Cola Company, Colgate-Palmolive Company and Unilever to champion startups through the 100+ Accelerator?

-The 100+ Accelerator recognizes the need to combine efforts to develop and scale new innovative solutions.
-Each corporate partner has set ambitious sustainability goals and know that no one company can achieve them alone.
-The 100+ Accelerator will connect corporations to startups and innovators and work together to solve today’s biggest sustainability challenges.
+The 100+ Accelerator recognizes the need to combine efforts to develop and scale new and innovative solutions.
+Each corporate partner has set ambitious sustainability goals and knows that no one company can achieve them alone.

 Will any further challenges be launched?